Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Technical Information

 The soil overlays limestone rock which prohibits the growing of trees and shrubs which flourish on acid soils.
-It has been the aim of the Radford Heritage Group to obtain at least one tree to represent each species that tolerates alkaline soil.
+It has been the aim of the Radford Park Arboretum Committee to obtain at least one tree to represent each species that tolerates alkaline soil.
 This aim has almost been fulfilled and there are over 170 varieties growing.
 In addition there are collections of oaks (16 varieties), mountain ash and whitebeams (10), crab apples (11), cherries (13) and poplars (7) and various beeches.

-The Arboretum, although experiencing a mainly mild climate, suffers from very strong winds and gales which damage and even kill some varieties, so a sheltered area has been developed to shield the more tender trees.
+The Arboretum, although experiencing a mainly mild climate, suffers from very strong winds and gales which damage and even kill some varieties.
+An environmental research area where no maintenance takes place, has been established for scientific study.

 Why not enjoy a visit?

-For techincal reasons, this site is only updated occasionally
+For techincal reasons, this site is only updated occasionally.
+The latest news and information is available on www.hooelake.org

-Photographs and other items of interest about the Arboretum and Park, including further details of the trees and shrubs, will be posted at later intervals.If you would like to have further information, please e-mail the Radford Heritage Group Co-ordinator at radfordarboretum@yahoo.co.uk .We would like to thank you for your interest in our site.
+Photographs and other items of interest about the Arboretum and Park, including further details of the trees and shrubs, will be posted at later intervals.If you would like to have further information, please e-mail the Radford Park Arboretum Tree Warden at radfordarboretum@yahoo.co.uk .We would like to thank you for your interest in our site.

 Name: